Savages in the box go bust with slew of strikeouts

 HOUSTON (AP) — A record-setting season by Savages in the Box ended with a string of strikeouts and another October bust for the New York Yankees.

-For the first time since the 1910s, the 27-time champions have gone through an entire calendar decade without even making it to a World Series.
+For the first time since the 1910s, the 27-time champions have gone through an entire calendar decade without making it to a World Series.

-An AL Championship Series of missed opportunities ended when Aroldis Chapman allowed José Altuve’s pennant-winning, two-run homer in the ninth inning Saturday night that gave the Houston Astros a 6-4 win and the pennant in six games.
+An AL Championship Series of squandered chances ended when Aroldis Chapman allowed José Altuve’s pennant-winning, two-run homer in the ninth inning Saturday night that gave the Houston Astros a 6-4 win and the pennant in six games.

-“The season’s a failure,” Aaron Judge said.
-“I think about the missed opportunities.”
+“No matter how many games we won in the regular season or what else we did, the season’s a failure,” Aaron Judge said.
+“I just think about the missed opportunities.”

-Altuve became only the second player to eliminate the Yankees in the postseason with a walk-off homer, the first since Bill Mazeroski’s homer off Bill Terry won Game 7 of the 1960 World Series for Pittsburgh.
+Altuve became only the second player to eliminate the Yankees in the postseason with a walk-off homer, the first since Bill Mazeroski’s homer off Ralph Terry won Game 7 of the 1960 World Series for Pittsburgh.

 “It will serve us well going forward when we get to the top of the mountain,” Yankees manager Aaron Boone said.

-Note: This story has been corrected to show that the first name of the pitcher who gave up Bill Mazeroski’s walk-off home run to end the 1960 World Series is Ralph, not Bill, Terry.